SherifN/peak_cam/README.md

 0. Clone the repository to your Linux computer

-1. Generate a ROS workspace and
+1. Generate a ROS workspace

     `mkdir -p camera_ws/src/`